 2. Know the Facts and Important Information

-It’s important to do your research prior to negotiations.
+It’s important to do your research before negotiations.
 You need to know the basic information being negotiated and prepare accordingly.
 This includes securing asset information and evaluating assets, determining what your spouse is likely to want in the divorce settlement, and what laws will affect your finances and property.

 If decisions about your children are being made, be sure that you are aware of necessary schedules and specific needs that must be addressed in a parenting plan.